-Associate professor, New College of Interdisciplinary Arts and Sciences Polidoro studies environmental chemistry and aquatic Polidoro studies environmental chemistry and aquatic conservation in the School of Mathematical and Natural Sciences.
+Associate Professor, New College of Interdisciplinary Arts and Sciences Polidoro studies environmental chemistry and aquatic conservation in the School of Mathematical and Natural Sciences.
 Polidoro and ASU's Salt Water Assessment Team strive to keep the oceans and sea life safe.
 She looks at pollution, including microplastics, in the marine environment: where it comes from, where it ends up, and what the impact of chemicals are on both marine species and people who eat seafood.
 She also studies contaminants in freshwater lakes and urban ponds in Arizona.
 Polidoro enjoys translating her research findings for nonexperts and guiding conservation and environmental policies as well.
 Her studies take her to Cuba, the Philippines, American Samoa and the Gulf of Oman.
-Bruce Rittmann

-Regents Professor, School of Sustainable Engineering and The Built Environment Director, Biodesign Swette Center for Environmental Biotechnology Rittmann studies microbial communities in humans, water and biofuels.
+Bruce Rittmann Regents Professor, Ira A. Fulton Schools of Engineering Rittmann is in the School of Sustainable Engineering and the Built Environment and the director of the Biodesign Swette Center for Environmental Biotechnology at ASU.
+He studies microbial communities in humans, water and biofuels.
 His lab explores how to manage these microbial communities and how to exploit them to an advantage.
 His work also extends into renewable energy.
 He is developing technology that uses naturally occurring microorganisms to remove contaminants in water.
-Professor Rittmann, along with research scientist Chen Zhou, is also using photosynthetic bacteria to develop biofuels and is looking at recovery of rare earths from phosphorus mining in Morocco.
-He is a member of the National Academy of Engineering and a fellow of American Association for the Advancement of Sciences, American Society of Civil Engineers, National Academy of Inventors.
-He is reported by the Institute of Scientific Information to be one of the world's most cited researchers.
+Rittmann, along with research scientist Chen Zhou, is also using photosynthetic bacteria to develop biofuels and is looking at recovery of rare earth metals from phosphorus mining in Morocco.
+He is a member of the National Academy of Engineering and a fellow of the American Association for the Advancement of Sciences, the American Society of Civil Engineers and the National Academy of Inventors.
 He has 17 patents and was the co-winner of the 2018 Stockholm Water Prize.
-Manoochehr Shirzaei
+Shahla Talebi